Clean Eating Lunch Ideas at work, school & home

 Another bonus is that the most perishable vegetables will happily keep a few days longer when stored like this in your fridge.
 No more brown, soggy lettuce!

-There are plenty of awesome suggestions out there, so get some canning jars and start layering.
+There are plenty of awesome suggestions out there, in particular on Pinterest, so get some canning jars and start layering.

 My old favorite.
 I always try to over-cater the night before, so I don’t have to worry about lunch the next day.
 It’s all cooked and ready to go.
 I try to stay away from having to warm my lunches, so I’ll quite happily turn my leftovers into a wholesome salad.
 I simply add a few leaves of lettuce and a drizzle of olive oil and vinegar of choice.